Eligibility for the Household Support Fund

 There are 2 routes to apply for the new Household Support Fund direct payments and discretionary.

-A customer can only receive payment through 1 application route unless there were exceptional circumstances.
+A customer can only receive payment through 1 application route unless there are exceptional circumstances.

 Direct payments eligibility